ncatlab/nlab-content/pages/3/7/2/0/273/content.md

 \linebreak

-To say this in a bit more detail:
+To say this in a bit more detail (following [[schreiber:The Character Map in Equivariant Twistorial Cohomotopy|SS24]]):

 ### Cohomology via classifying spaces